Awareness around mental health has been on the rise, and it is now top of mind for many.

 As such, it is incredibly important for an employer to communicate that they prioritise mental health within their business.
 And since actions speak louder than words, we also highly recommend setting KPIs for your internal HR team so that they focus on projects and communication styles that are in line with your values.

-With recent lockdowns and most teams now working from home, indicators of mental challenges are more difficult to identify.
+With most teams now working from home, indicators of mental challenges are more difficult to identify.
 As such, it is crucial that employers and businesses redefine their online and remote company culture to maintain a strong bond in order to give their teams the space to keep asking “R U OK?”.

 About the Author:

-Read more about Aurélie Hervet.
+Read more about Corinne Bot.